pubnub/c-core/CONTRIBUTING.md

 fixes and how).

 Please try to follow the existing coding style as much as possible and avoid cosmetic (whitespace, code format) changes.
+In fact, please use `clang-format` with the supplied `.clang-format` configuration to format the code before submitting a PR.

 #### Adding new features